kartik-v/yii2-widget-select2/README.md

 to the ```require``` section of your `composer.json` file.

-## Latest Release
+## Release Changes

-> NOTE: The latest version of the module is v2.1.2.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-select2/blob/master/CHANGE.md) for details.
+> NOTE: Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widget-select2/blob/master/CHANGE.md) for details on changes to various releases.

 The widget has a major version revamp with v2.0.
 This release includes updates to use Select2 plugin release v4.0.
 Select2 release v4.0 is a major rewrite over Select2 v3.x and hence quite a few enhancements or changes should be expected.
 To use the earlier plugin release v3.5.2, you must point it to the [v1.0.1 release](https://github.com/kartik-v/yii2-widget-select2/releases/tag/v1.0.1) of the widget.